material-components/material-components-android/docs/theming/Motion.md

 ### Using the shared axis pattern

-`MaterialSharedAxis` is a `TransitionSet` composed of smaller, “atomic”, transitions.
-By default, these atomic transitions extend `Visibility`, a `Transition` which triggers when the target View's visibility is changed or when the View is added or removed.
+`MaterialSharedAxis` is a `Visibility` transition.
+A `Visibility` transition is triggered when the target `View`'s visibility is changed or when the `View` is added or removed.
 This means `MaterialSharedAxis` requires a View to be changing in visibility or to be added or removed to trigger its animation.

-`MaterialSharedAxis` has the concept of moving in the forward or backward direction.
+`MaterialSharedAxis` uses the concept of moving in the forward or backward direction.
 Below are the directions in which a `MaterialSharedAxis` will move for both the forward and backward directions along each axis.